philsturgeon/phil.tech/_posts/2015-02-11-meet-the-league.markdown

 [@frankdejonge](http://twitter.com/frankdejonge)

 Frank is a great guy.
-He's been to a CodeIgntier conference or two, we've been using each others code forever, and we are both alumni of the [FuelPHP](http://fuelphp.com/) core team.
+He's been to a CodeIgniter conference or two, we've been using each others code forever, and we are both alumni of the [FuelPHP](http://fuelphp.com/) core team.

 Frank also has easily the most popular package on the League: [Flysystem](http://flysystem.thephpleague.com).
 Flysystem is the first League package to be included in the core of a framework, and not just any framework, but the most downloaded one: Laravel 5.